 Private Stateroom.
 Abaft the cabin steps, a privacy curtain closes off a stateroom that has a queen-sized Sensus memory foam mattress.
 The upholstered headboard has individual reading lights, dual USB charging ports, and an additional LaunchPort inductive charging system.
 There’s a larger locker at the foot of the berth.
 As part of the ASC package, the cabin has overhead rod storage.

-Best cruise came in at 5000 rpm and 44.4 mph.
-At that speed, the boats 63.8 gph fuel burn translated into .7 mpg and a range of 313 miles.
+Conditions onsite prevented us from getting our own test numbers, but Formula has done extensive testing on this boat and report that with the quad Mercury Racing 400s turning 14 5/8x18 pitch props, they reached a top speed of 59 mph.
+Best cruise came in at 5000 rpm and 41.5 mph.
+At that speed, the boats 66.2 gph fuel burn translated into .6 mpg and a range of 161 miles.

 Transferable 5-year Formula Guard Limited Production Plan with 10-year Structural Warranty (USA Only).
 Formula has one of the best warranty programs in the industry.